b-lukaszuk/scala_luzne_zadanka/book2/ch02/README.md

 # Task 1

-Exercise 1 in the chapter 2 of the book.
+Exercise 1 (optional) in the chapter 2 of the book.

 [Go to: Table of contents](#table-of-contents)